shahritika276-droid/Prodigy_InfoTech_DS_Internship/README.md

 2. Bar Chart: To display the count of categorical variables like Gender or Category.

 "Performed Exploratory Data Analysis (EDA) on customer shopping behavior to visualize age and gender distributions using Seaborn and Matplotlib."

+"Task 02

+Performed data cleaning and EDA on the Black Friday Sales dataset to explore customer purchasing patterns."